 The Single Malt is quite exclusive compared to other types of Scotch.
 But how do you make a Scotch "single malt"?

 Single Malt Scotch is the whiskey that is made from 100% malted barley at one single distillery.
-It does not interrelate with the whisky that comes from other distilleries or grain whisky.
+It does not interrelate with the whiskey that comes from other distilleries or grain whiskey.
 This is what is responsible for the different characters that single malts have.

 Flavor varies a lot between single malts, depending on the region, how long they age for, and what casks are used.
 Some have good reputations for variations of smoke and peat, while others are lauded for their smoothness or fruitiness.

-But whisky and Scotch have a lot in common.
-After all, Scotch is just another form of whisky.
+But whiskey and Scotch have a lot in common.
+After all, Scotch is just another form of whiskey.

 They both begin from the same process.
 Fermenting grain and then distilling it.
 The two are housed in oak barrels.
 The taste is where all the magic lies, each one of these spirits is imbued with, and aging does so much to contribute to its rich, full-flavored profile.
 Bourbon and Scotch, even in its culture, share the same roots.
 It is a mark of tradition, heritage, a symbol of nationalistic pride.
 Whether it be profoundly known as Bourbon from Kentucky or Scotch from the Highlands of Scotland, whiskies definitely form a part of its origin.

-The choice between whisky and Scotch usually boils down to personal taste.
+The choice between whiskey and Scotch usually boils down to personal taste.
 Here are some considerations:

-• Occasion: Consider when you'll be drinking it.
+- Occasion: Consider when you'll be drinking it.
 A really peaty Scotch might be absolutely perfect for a cozier winter's night.
-A lighter whisky could be great for a summer party.
+A lighter whiskey could be great for a summer party.

 How to Taste Like a Pro?

-To truly appreciate whisky, master some tasting techniques.
+To truly appreciate whiskey, master some tasting techniques.
 Here are some pointers:

 Where to Find Your Perfect Drink?

 Hunting for Quality.
-When it comes to buying whisky and Scotch, quality matters.
+When it comes to buying whiskey and Scotch, quality matters.
 Quality being the key issue, consider the following:

 Buyer's Tips.
 As you buy online or in a physical store, some of the buyer's tips you have to consider while buying include: